Menu

 What is Scapegoat?

-Scapegoat is a full-length screenplay, written by filmmaker Christopher Julian, about the last years of the life of Jesus, from the point of view of Judas Iscariot—in this version, a young and idealistic teenager.
-The script is decidedly non-Christian, and places a very different spin on the history, religion and politics of first-century Palestine.
+Scapegoat is a feature-length screenplay, written by filmmaker Christopher Julian, about the last years of the life of Jesus, from the point of view of Judas Iscariot—in this version, a young and idealistic teenager.
+A secret romance blossoms between the two men, to the extent that the kiss in the garden of Gethsemane is not a kiss of betrayal.

 Synopsis